 - Remove from the heat and reserve.

-- Add the butter and keep mashing until it is very smooth.
+- Remove the plantains from the water and mash them with a fork until you have a smooth puree.
+Mix in butter and keep mashing until it is very smooth.